Ugandan-Made/Ugandan-Made/CONTRIBUTING.md

 # Contributing to Made in Uganda

-Thank you for your interest in contributing to the Made in Uganda project list!
+Thank you for your interest in contributing to the Ugandan-Made project list!
 This document provides guidelines for contributions.

 ## How to Contribute